Penbryn Mill

 Location

-The contemporary glass extension in West Wales included a Marine Grade Finish in RAL 7016.
-These additions were installed to transform the interior into a bright and welcoming space, ensuring that the glazing enhanced rather than competed with the mill’s rugged stonework.
-When closed, the doors framed uninterrupted views of the countryside.
-When open, they dissolved the boundary between inside and out, allowing the mill to spill naturally into its outdoor spaces.
-This visual lightness provided a striking contrast to the building’s heavy masonry, creating a balance between solidity and transparency.
+A Marine Grade Finish in RAL 7016 was specified to withstand the coastal environment and to sit harmoniously against the mill’s restored stonework.
+When closed, the slim sliding doors frame uninterrupted views of the countryside.
+When open, they dissolve the threshold between inside and out, allowing the building to flow naturally into its outdoor spaces.
+This visual lightness provides a striking counterpoint to the solidity of the original masonry.

 The glass extension in West Wales was designed to enhance natural light and strengthen the building’s connection to its surroundings.
 This design required precision engineering and frameless or minimally framed glazing to maintain transparency.
 The exterior glass on the extension had a low‑maintenance coating to reduce the frequency of cleaning, due to its coastal location.